 An Endeavour worth talking about

-Most people think of the Panama Canal as a modern endeavor.
-Although, the history goes all of the ways back to the 16th century.
-After unbelievable riches discovered in Asia, Peru, and Ecuador by the Spanish.
-It was suggested to Charles V of Spain in approximately 1524 that a shorter route back to Europe was a necessity.
+Most people think of the Panama Canal as a modern endeavor but its history goes all of the ways back to the 16th century.
+After unbelievable riches discovered in Asia, Peru, and Ecuador by the Spanish, it was suggested to Charles V of Spain in approximately 1524 that a shorter route back to Europe was a necessity.

-Plans were drawn up in 1529 that suggested cutting out a piece of land out of Panama.
-This was to lessen the travel time back to Europe.
+Plans were drawn up in 1529 that suggested cutting out a piece of land out of Panama to lessen the travel time back to Europe.
 History shows that these plans were put on the shelf by wars throughout Europe.
 At that time they carved crude roads through the treacherous terrain.
 Even settlements on both the Pacific and Atlantic coasts to speed the journeys of travelers headed back to Europe.
-Most notable of these settlements is the Scottish New Edinburgh and Caledonia.
-Both abandoned for good by 1700.
-Wiped out by disease and fighting with the Spanish.
+The most notable of these settlements is the Scottish New Edinburgh and Caledonia, both abandoned for good by 1700.

 The Panama Railway

-In the early 1800’s European interest revived in a canal project.
-In 1819 the Spanish government officially authorized the construction of the canal.
-Then the establishment of the company that would oversee the construction.
-The California Gold Rush in 1848 also increased the interest of all the parties involved.
-As well as stimulated the Americans to join the canal effort.
+In the early 1800’s European interest in a canal project revived.
+In 1819, the Spanish government officially authorized the construction of the canal.
+The California Gold Rush of 1848 also increased the interest of all the parties involved as well as stimulated the Americans to join the canal effort.
 Two sites were determined to be the most practical- one in what is now Panama and the other in Nicaragua.

 Several international organizational companies were formed to headline the construction.
 Most failed within a few years.
 It became imperative that a shorter method of travel was found immediately.
-From 1850 to 1855 the Panama Railroad was built.
-Now crossing the isthmus in approximately the same location as the Canal would someday.
+From 1850 to 1855, the Panama Railroad was built.
 The Railroad was an engineering miracle in its time.
-Built under horrendous conditions in difficult terrain; claiming somewhere between 6,000 and 12,000 workers.
-Mostly from cholera or malaria.
+It was built under horrendous conditions in difficult terrain; claiming somewhere between 6,000 and 12,000 workers, mostly from cholera or malaria.
 Until the Canal opened, the Panama Railroad boasted the highest volume of freight of any railroad in the world.
 The existence of the railroad solidified Panama as the natural choice once Canal plans began again.

 Panama Canal, Initial Failures

-In 1880 a French company formed and headed by Ferdinand de Lesseps.
-The builder of the Suez Canal.
-He suggested that a sea-level canal, built thru Panama.
+In 1880 a French company formed and headed by Ferdinand de Lesseps, the builder of the Suez Canal.
+He suggested that a sea-level canal should be built through Panama.
 Not unlike the Suez Canal, completed nearly a decade earlier.
 But Panama was much different from the terrain that de Lesseps was familiar with in the Middle East.
 His lack of engineering skills, coupled with his inexperience at delegating the work to qualified personnel, made the French efforts wildly unsuccessful.
 Nearly 22,000 workers lost their lives in the effort, and the canal was once again on the back burner.

 Although the French effort failed – they made significant achievement in the initial efforts to remove large quantities of earth and rock.
 In 1899 the United States formed a congressional committee to examine all of the proposed canal routes.
 Initially, the decision of the committee was to go through Nicaragua.
-Later changed to the route we know now.
 Panama Canal Construction The Lesseps Company offered to sell its remaining assets to the Americans.
 The United States and the newly formed government of Panama entered into a treaty that provided a perpetual lease of a ten-mile strip of land, now known as the Canal Zone.
 This treaty guaranteed independence to Panama and a well-needed influx of cash.

 Construction and Inauguration